What Is Situational Leadership?

 “It’s mainly flexible leadership in the sense that you 'read the room' of your employees and then adapt your leadership style to whatever is suited at that stage or moment,” he said.

-Managers who use situational leadership recognize that every day can’t be the same.
+Managers who use situational skills recognize that every day can’t be the same.
 As Morejon explained, some days require leaders to be a good cop and other days to be the bad cop.
 Effectiveness is the ultimate objective.
 When deadlines are swiftly approaching and employees are in danger of missing them, the bad cop approach would be warranted.

-In the case of hybrid and remote work, situational leadership requires managers to change based on specific scenarios.
+In the case of hybrid and remote work, situational skills require managers to change based on specific scenarios.
 This approach can prove beneficial, particularly in a remote environment.
 However, managers need to be aware that remote and hybrid workers tend to prefer a high level of autonomy and have a strong aversion to micromanagement in many situations.
 That makes situational awareness even more important if managers are to avoid making common leadership mistakes.

 Related Article: 5 Leadership Mistakes in Remote and Hybrid Work